dotnetjunkie/blog/content/posts/closure-composition-model.md

 The shopping application would likely contain many more classes than just this one controller.
 In this article, I’ll add a few more classes to the application to demonstrate the Closure Composition Model.

 When it comes to supplying application components with a data-centric object, such as a `DbContext`, a common practice is to inject the object directly into the constructor of the consuming class.
-The next code example shows the constructor of a `ShoppingBasketRepository` class that depends on a `DbContext` derivative—the `ShoppingBasketDbContext`:
+The next code example shows the constructor of a `ShoppingBasketRepository` class that depends on a `DbContext` derivative---the `ShoppingBasketDbContext`:

 {{< highlightEx csharp >}}
 public class ShoppingBasketRepository : IShoppingBasketRepository